shirok/Gauche-makiki/README.md

 - If it is a string, it matches with the exactly same request path.
 It is suitable for resources with a fixed path.
 - If it is a list, each element must be either a string or a symbol.
-  The request path is splitted with `/` into a list of path components, and each component is compared to the corresponding element of `PATTERN`.
+  The request path is split with `/` into a list of path components, and each component is compared to the corresponding element of `PATTERN`.
   If the pattern's element is a string, it must exactly match the path component.
 If the element is a symbol, it matches unconditionally to